• Cooking Tips

 LEMON FILLING

-• In a medium pot whisk together the sugar, egg yolks, egg, lemon zest, lemon juice and cooled melted butter, place on low heat and heat whisking constantly until mixture thickens (this can take a while, so be patient and do not raise the heat) (should be thick enough to coat a spoon really well, once it starts to thicken it will thicken very quickly, so be careful not to burn it).
+• In a medium pot whisk together the sugar, egg yolk, eggs, lemon zest, lemon juice and cooled melted butter, place on low heat and heat whisking constantly until mixture thickens (this can take a while, so be patient and do not raise the heat) (should be thick enough to coat a spoon really well, once it starts to thicken it will thicken very quickly, so be careful not to burn it).

 • Remove the pot from the heat, and pour into the prepared crostata dough, top with the cutouts or strips, brush the dough lightly with milk and bake for approximately 30 minutes, after 15-20 minutes you may have to cover around the top of pie crust as it tends to brown quickly, or see notes below for more tips.
 Let cool completely before serving.
 Enjoy!